History of Berliner FC Dynamo (1978–1989): Controversy, complaints and sanctions (1985–1986)

-The report from the review of the 1984–85 season named six referees that were suspected of having favored BFC Dynamo, including Adolf Prokop, Klaus-Dieter Stenzel and Reinhard Purz.
-It also named a number of referees that were suspected of having disadvantaged SG Dynamo Dresden and Lokomotive Leipzig, including Klaus-Dieter Stenzel, Wolfgang Henning and Klaus Scheurell.
-The report spoke of "targeted influence from other bodies" on referees.
-One leading referee had allegedly been given a holiday home at the expense of the club.
-Zimmermann was ultimately worried about the reputation of BFC Dynamo.
-He warned that the hatred against BFC Dynamo was growing and that the performance of the team was being discredited.
+The report named six referees that were suspected of having favored BFC Dynamo, including Adolf Prokop, Klaus-Dieter Stenzel and Reinhard Purz.
+It also named a number of referees that were suspected of having disadvantaged SG Dynamo Dresden and 1.
+FC Lokomotive Leipzig, including Klaus-Dieter Stenzel, Wolfgang Henning and Klaus Scheurell.

+In the report, the DFV concluded that there had been systematic favoritism towards BFC Dynamo during the 1984-85 season.
+Zimmermann stated that the hatred of BFC Dynamo was "growing more and more" and that the team's performance was discredited and that the "competition has given up and is no longer even fighting for the championship".
 The report spoke of "the great damage" that referee bias did to the reputation of BFC Dynamo.
-Zimmermann called for a suspension of referee Prokop for two international matches and recommended that several referees, including Prokop, Stenzel and Gehard Demme, should no longer be used in matches involving BFC Dynamo, SG Dynamo Dresden and Lokomotive Leipzig.
-The report eventually ended end up with Egon Krenz, who was a member of the SED Politbüro and the Secretary for Security, Youth and Sport in the SED Central Committee.
-Several referees would then come to receive sanctions for their performances in the following months.
+Zimmermann called for a suspension of referee Prokop for two international matches and recommended that several referees, including Prokop, Stenzel and Gehard Demme, should no longer be used in matches involving BFC Dynamo, SG Dynamo Dresden and 1.
+FC Lokomotive Leipzig.
+Zimmermann's report ended up with Egon Krenz, who was a member of the SED Politburo and the Secretary for Security, Youth and Sport in the SED Central Committee.